eclipse/vorto/mapping-engine/Readme.md

 <br />

+## Performance
+The Vorto mapping-engine has been load-tested regarding performance and speed according to different mapping scenarios.
+A report and detailed description can be found[here](./docs/LoadTests.md).

 ## Step 1: Create Mapping Specification

 A mapping adds platform specific information to an Information Model.
 Since the representation of data can vary from platform to platform.